MindTheGap-ERC/CarboKitten.jl/docs/src/visualization/map-view.md

 The map-view visualization routine allows users to plot model output at selected stratigraphic positions or depths.
 This makes it possible to inspect 2D facies patterns, sediment distribution, and lateral organization across the platform at different stratigraphic levels.
 The user can select the stratigraphic position or depth to visualize, and the routine returns a horizontal map-view of the facies distribution.
 Maps can be coloured either categorically, by dominant facies, or continuously, by the proportion of one selected facies relative to the total sediment in each cell.

+For preserved maps, the routine replays all saved deposition and disintegration through the existing sediment-buffer operations up to the selected time.
+It then samples a finite interval at the requested depth below the sediment surface.
+This separates stratigraphic reconstruction from plotting and prevents a very small last sedimentation event from dominating facies fractions.

+For exact timestep-by-timestep reconstruction, use an output `write_interval = 1`.
+Larger intervals remain supported because CarboKitten aggregates deposition and disintegration within each saved interval.

 ![Map View Categotical](../fig/map_view_file_cat.png)
 ![Map View Proportion](../fig/map_view_file_fraction.png)